 Yes.
-Cary Institute educators are delighted to answer any questions you have via e-mail or phone.
+Cary Institute educators are delighted to answer any questions you have via e-mail or phone, including questions about the data.
+In many cases we are able to send specific questions about the data directly to the researchers who collected the data.
 Depending on our availability, we may also be able to visit your classroom to help with projects.
-To increase your chances of securing a classroom visit, please register by February 1.